My Experience and Training

 From 2009 to 2021 I was president and co-founder of Veterans Restorative Project, a not-for-profit organization .
 We offered free iRest meditation programs to veterans, their families and caregivers.
 Though the Covid-19 Pandemic caused us to terminate our corporation, we continue to offer free iRest programs virtually to veterans.

 My journey has been enriched with four decades of personal growth studies and the practice of yoga.
-I was a principle dancer for 20 years with the Near East Heritage Dance Theatre, under the direction of a movement therapist.
-I co-facilitated Natural Chi Movement workshops with Tienko Ting for several years, and presented many programs incorporating movement to promote personal growth, health and well-being.
+I was a principal dancer for 20 years with the Near East Heritage Dance Theatre, under the direction of a movement therapist.
+I co-facilitated Natural Chi Movement workshops with Tienko Ting for several years.
+I have presented and led many programs incorporating movement to promote personal growth, health and well-being.
+These experiences have provided a great foundation for my current work as a Somatic Movement teacher.